UNDERSTANDING HOW CREDIT SCORES WORK

 • Active Credit Accounts: This includes mortgages, credit cards, overdrafts, loans, and any record of late payments, missed payments, or defaults.

-• Credit Agreements: Financial agreements such as mobile phone contracts, car finance, and home finance contribute to your credit score.
+• Credit Agreements: It entails financial agreements like mobile phone contracts, car finance, home finance, etc.

 • Buy Now Pay Later Services: Payments made through these services, which allow for interest-free installment purchases, can also impact your credit score.